The AgBioData Consortium - Participant’s Code of Conduct

 Harassment includes, but is not limited to:

-- Sustained interruption of speakers or those asking questions
+Sustained interruption of speakers or of those asking questions

 Behavior that is acceptable to one person may not be acceptable to another, use discretion to ensure that respect is clearly communicated, mutually agreed upon, and understood by all parties.
 Harassment intended in a joking manner still constitutes unacceptable behavior.
 Retaliation for reporting harassment is a violation of this policy, as is reporting an incident in bad faith.

-If an individual experiences or witnesses harassment, they should contact the AgBioData Consortium Steering Committee (firstname.lastname@example.org), or use a venue phone and ask for security or call 911 if they feel unsafe.
+If an individual experiences or witnesses harassment, they should contact any member of the AgBioData Consortium Steering Committee, or use a venue phone and ask for security if they feel unsafe.
 All complaints will be treated seriously and responded to promptly.
 Reports will be handled with discretion and confidentiality will be maintained to the extent that it does not compromise the rights of others.
-The AgBioData Consortium Steering Committee members will respect confidentiality requests to protect victims of abuse.
+The AgBioData Consortium Steering Committee members will respect confidentiality requests for the purpose of protecting victims of abuse.

 In the report, please include:

 When a report is filed, the AgBioData Consortium Steering Committee member you reach out to will contact you personally, review the incident, and may ask clarifying questions.
-They will then confide in the collective Steering Committee who will decide how to respond and the next course of action(s).
+They will then confide in the collective Steering Committee who will make a decision as to how to respond and the next course of action(s).
+If the person who is harassing you is one of the persons in the designated contact list, please contact Susan A. McCarthy at firstname.lastname@example.org, instead.

 Courses of Action

-The AgBioData Consortium Steering Committee reserves the right to remove an individual from the meeting without warning or refund, prohibit attendance at future meetings and notify the individual’s employer of the person's behavior.
+The AgBioData Consortium Steering Committee reserves the right to remove an individual from the meeting without warning or refund, and prohibit attendance at future meetings and notify the individual’s employer.

 Adapted from https://meetings.aaas.org/policies/